 If government could release these datasets in open format for people to use & reuse, a whole lot of new innovative apps could be built around these datasets to provide better, customized services to citizens.

-A new application designed for typing in Indic languages from mobile phones was recently released.
-The application is available online at: http://bitly.com/indictyping.
-At present it supports an offline version of the application only for iPhone and iPad.
-Android offline version is to be released soon.
+A new app is up for typing in Indic languages from mobile phones.
+This is is available online at: http://bitly.com/indictyping and supports on iOS.
+Android version is to be released soon.

 BITS Hyderabad had a tech fest from October 25 to 27, 2012, and wanted to conduct a technical wiki hackathon.
 We decided to do it on October 26 — all night.